 - leaving date from the previous employment

 - total pay and tax paid to date for the current tax year

-- Student Loan position (if applicable) – please note that if a new employee is repaying a Student Loan you may need to ask which plan type the employee is repaying under.
-Form P45 may only indicate whether a new employee is already repaying a Student Loan.
+- student loan position (if applicable) – please note that if a new employee is repaying a student loan you may need to ask which plan type the employee is repaying under.
+Form P45 may only indicate whether a new employee is already repaying a student loan.
 It may not indicate a plan type.

 You will need to work out whether you can continue to use the tax code on the P45 for your employee or whether you need to update it.
 This depends on when they left their previous employer and their starting date with you.
-See the link on GOV.UK for a tool to help you work out the correct tax code to use for your employee (or see below if you are a paper filer and need to work this out manually).
+See GOV.UK for a tool to help you work out the correct tax code to use for your employee (or see below if you are a paper filer and need to work this out manually).

 The tool will also help you decide what their starter declaration category is.
 This declaration just provides further clarification of your employee's employment position – for example, whether this is their only job or an additional one.